Hons., B.F.A., B. Ed.

 The narratives takes on a life of their own, and each work tells a story, often with a strong connection between the past and present, and the objects and ephemera contained within.

 Any commission works draw on this collection, and create a wonderful dialogue and treasury, of both aesthetic and nostalgic items.

 Each painting has between 10 and 20 layers of paint, drawing, paper, 3-D materials, and more.
-Many works take on a different personality, depending on the light and angle in which they are viewed.
+Many works take on a different look when viewed, depending on the light and angle.
 Some are comprised of encaustic medium, (melted beeswax, pigment, and damar crystals), mixed with all the other elements.
 Some works are mixed media, covered in resin, some painted or printed on metals, and some are multi layered mixed media acrylic with gel mediums.
 No matter what the medium used, they are all archival, and made to last, and ready to hang or display.